apache/nuttx-apps/examples/README.txt

     CONFIG_EXAMPLES_TIMER_PRIORITY - This is the priority of the timer task:
       Default: 100
-    CONFIG_EXAMPLES_TIMER_PROGNAME - This is the name of the program that will be use when the NSH ELF program is installed.
+    CONFIG_EXAMPLES_TIMER_PROGNAME - This is the name of the program that will be used when the NSH ELF program is installed.
 Default: "timer"

 examples/touchscreen
 ^^^^^^^^^^^^^^^^^^^^